 -It is easier to intend what to do than what not to do.
-When a student engages in behavior we are trying to address, we model the self-talk statement while redirecting.
-For example, we might model "I use my quiet voice" for a student who is too loud for the situation.
-I find it a positive way to address unwanted behavior without sounding too severe.
-With repetition, we want to build that cheerful internal voice for a child.
+If a student engages in behavior we try to address, we should model the self-talk statement while redirecting.
+For example, we might model "I use my quiet voice" for a student who is too loud in that context.
+This is a positive way to address unwanted behavior without seeming too severe.
+We want to build a cheerful internal voice for a child.

 Model without expectation

 - Not prompting or cueing the AAC user to use the device, especially for the specific language.